vtexdocs/dev-portal-content/docs/guides/Payments/payments-configuration-guides/implementing-a-pre-analysis-antifraud-flow-for-debit-card-transactions.md

 ---
-title: "Implementing a pre-analysis antifraud flow for debit card transactions"
+title: "Implementing a pre-analysis anti-fraud flow for debit card transactions"
 slug: "implementing-a-pre-analysis-antifraud-flow-for-debit-card-transactions"
 hidden: false
 createdAt: "2023-07-04T00:00:00.691Z"
 updatedAt: ""
 ---

-To provide more protection in transactions processed by debit cards, an initial pre-analysis antifraud step can be added to the standard payment transaction flow.
+To provide more protection in transactions processed by debit cards, an initial pre-analysis anti-fraud step can be added to the standard payment transaction flow.

-See below an example of a debit card transaction using the antifraud system:
+See below an example of a debit card transaction using the anti-fraud system:

 1. **Analyzing initial risk (pre-analysis)**: This flow starts with a pre-analysis carried out by the anti-fraud system using the data forwarded by the payment gateway.
 2. **Authorizing**: If no initial inconsistencies are found, the transaction information is forwarded to the acquirer or another gateway (when applicable).